 You can create a different Eisenhower box for different periods.
 The importance will always be the same, but the urgency will be determined by time.

-For instance, if you must submit a project this year, from an annual planning perspective, this is an urgent project.
+For instance, if you must submit a project this year, this is an urgent project from an annual planning perspective.

-However, if we are in January, and you plan to deliver your project in July, from the January perspective, this project is not urgent.
-Once July comes along, if your project is not yet complete, it has become urgent.
+However, if we are in January, and you plan to deliver your project in July, this project is not urgent from the January perspective.
+Once July comes along, if your project is not yet complete, it has become critical.

 During the time between January and July, your project sat in the Q2 quadrant.
-It wasn’t urgent but important.
-You had time to plan it and work toward it at your own pace.
+It wasn’t urgent but important, and you had time to plan it and work toward it at your own pace.

 As you deconstruct big projects into their smaller parts, those parts can be entered into a priority matrix, too.